 - Dropout counting criteria were made more explicit in 2003-04 with the implementation of the Individual Student Enrollment System (ISES).

 ISES is designed to document student movements into and out of the PK-12 educational system.
 Data about student movements is used by ISES to determine if a student is a dropout or not.
-In ISES, dropouts are counted based primarily on the Wisconsin Student Locator System (WSLS) enrollment records, ISES exit types, and ISES completed school term indicators rather than local interpretation of the dropout definition.
+In ISES, dropouts are counted based primarily on the WISEdata enrollment records, exit types, and completed school term indicators rather than local interpretation of the dropout definition.
 Before ISES, dropouts were counted locally based on relatively ambiguous and more limited counting criteria.

 - Dropout rates are calculated in a new way beginning in 2003-04.
 See "Calculating Rates" above.